 - Disease Risk is Reduced

 Several studies have revealed that while eating red meat increases your risk of some diseases, switching to plant-based proteins can help lower your risk.

 Making this change has been found to reduce the risk of cardiovascular disorders including cardiac arrest and coronary artery disease, which is likely one of the most often promoted benefits of plant-based proteins.

 - Cholesterol Reduction

-Plant based protein can also help you lower your cholesterol, which is connected to a lower risk of heart disease.
+R1 Plant Protein can also help you lower your cholesterol, which is connected to a lower risk of heart disease.
 It’s no surprise that red meat and animal proteins have long been related to elevated cholesterol levels.